-This paper conducts a de novo analysis of the influential early intervention experimental literature using statistical techniques that adjust for multiple inference.
+This article reports a de novo analysis of the influential early intervention experimental literature using statistical techniques that adjust for multiple inference.
 It partially confirms previous findings, presenting strong evidence that females benefit from these interventions.
 Female effects appear in the domains of criminal behavior, marriage, and economic success, but the most consistent improvement is in total years of schooling.
 These interventions have positive, significant overall long-term effects on females in two of the three programs when adjusting for multiple inference.

-For males, however, there is limited evidence of positive long-term treatment effects.
+There is limited evidence of positive long-term treatment effects for males, however.
 Despite several positive and significant (unadjusted) results, most coefficients are insignificant, and several of the significant coefficients imply an adverse effect.
-The overall pattern of male coefficients is consistent with the hypothesis of a minimal treatment effect at best - significant (unadjusted) effects go in both directions and appear at a frequency one would expect simply due to chance.
-Previous work has missed this finding because there has been no systematic analysis by gender across experiments and because researchers have emphasized the subset of unadjusted significant outcomes rather than applying a statistical framework that is robust to problems of multiple inference.
+The overall pattern of male coefficients is consistent with the hypothesis of a minimal treatment effect at best-significant (unadjusted) effects go in both directions and appear at a frequency that would be expected due simply to chance.
+Previous work has missed this finding, because there has been no systematic analysis by gender across experiments and because researchers have emphasized the subset of unadjusted significant outcomes rather than applying a statistical framework that is robust to problems of multiple inference.

 These results highlight both methodological and substantive points.
-First, they underscore the importance of multiple inference corrections in the context of the program evaluation literature.
+First, they underscore the importance of multipleinference corrections in the context of the program evaluation literature.
 Many studies in this field test dozens of outcomes and focus on the subset of results that achieve significance.
-In response, the statistical framework presented in this paper gives researchers tools to address the issue of multiple testing while minimizing the loss in statistical power.
-The simulated stand-alone analysis of the most famous (and dramatic) preschool experiment, Perry, demonstrates that applying these tools can generate robust conclusions that are more likely to replicate.
-In addition, this paper makes clear several points in the context of the current human capital literature.
-Foremost, intensive intervention early in life can positively affect laterlife outcomes, at least for disadvantaged African-American females.
-However, there is little evidence of strong long-term benefits for males.
+In response, the statistical framework presented in this article gives researchers tools to address the issue of multiple testing while minimizing the loss in statistical power.
+The simulated standalone analysis of the most famous (and dramatic) preschool experiment, the Perry program, demonstrates that applying these tools can generate robust conclusions that are more likely to replicate.

+In addition, the article makes clear several points in the context of the current human capital literature.
+Foremost, intensive intervention early in life can positively affect later-life outcomes, at least for disadvantaged African-American females; however, there is little evidence of strong long-term benefits for males.
 This fact suggests that investments in early education alone may not dramatically improve opportunities for disadvantaged males.
-The indicated treatment effect heterogeneity also calls into question the external applicability of these experiments at a time in which advocates are invoking them to support funding for universal preschool education.
-If treatment effects vary by gender, it is likely that they also vary by race or class.
-Richer variation in sample demographics is necessary for the design of optimal human capital policy.
+The indicated treatment effect heterogeneity also calls into question the external applicability of these experiments at a time when advocates are invoking them to support funding for universal preschool education.
+If treatment effects vary by gender, then they likely also vary by race or class.
+Richer variation in sample demographics is needed for the design of optimal human capital policy.